davidwernerhh/manager-manual/README.md

 I am accountable for the decisions the team makes, even if I’m not the one making these decisions most of the time.
 Also, most of my own performance reviews are based on my team's performance, not so much on my individual performance.
 Because of that, delegation is an indispensable part of my work.
 If you are successful and happy, our team is successful and happy, and I am successful and happy.

 But sometimes I might put more on your shoulders that you think you can handle.
 That’s intended.
 That’s one way of figuring out where your strengths and limits are.

-## What you can expect of me as your manager

-- A weekly 1:1 if you are my direct report.
-- For managers, you can also expect regular “skip level” 1:1s where I’ll chat with your direct reports.
-- Direct feedback as quickly as possible, based on observations.
-- I will try to give you a direction on what to do, not how to do it.
-- I’ll try to transparently share the context of my own goals, challenges, and priorities.
-Please tell me if you don’t know what I’m currently up to.

 ## My expectations for everyone who reports to me